-The Fund's performance is calculated based on the percentage change in the Fund's redemption price over the period (with any distributions paid during the period reinvested).
-Returns are disclosed after fees and expenses.
+Fund's performance is calculated based on the percentage change in the Redemption Price in the Fund over the period (with any distributions paid during the period reinvested).
+Returns are disclosed after fees and expenses but before taxes.

 Directors' report (continued)